Faagerholm/Interview/README.md

 #### Task 2

 Task2 have a very simple implementation of a json-builder that builds and handles the json objects from the recieved data.

+Requires you to compile with **gcc -o Scanner scanner.c json-builder.c -lpcap**

 The API documentation can be found from the readme in the Task2 directory: [link]().
 For demonstration purposes the json-builder prints the object instead of sending it over HTTP(s).